 - Placement: True View video ad (skippable after 5 sec) or non-skippable

-- Video plays before video
+- The video plays before the video

 - Include companion 300×60 pixel ad on desktop